 Students required to have health insurance coverage must meet the minimum program requirements of the student health insurance plan selected by the University.
-These minimum requirements and the process to request to use a student's personal insurance coverage rather than purchasing the student health insurance plan selected by the University (i.e., waiver) can be found on the University website at www.Roseman.edu in the 'Students / Student Services: Resources' section.
-Waivers are required every year regardless if one is already on file from the previous year.
-Students who do not meet the required deadlines, will be billed and responsible for the full cost of the health insurance premium.
+These minimum requirements and additional information on the process to request to use a student's personal insurance coverage rather than purchasing the student health insurance plan selected by the University (i.e., waiver) can be found on the University website at www.Roseman.edu in the 'Students / Student Services & Resources / Student Health Insurance section.
+Waivers are required every year regardless of if one is already on file from the previous year.
+Students who do not meet the required deadlines will be billed and responsible for the full cost of the health insurance premium.
 The University does not provide student health insurance coverage.
 Rather, the university works with a third-party broker.

-Students required to have health insurance coverage during their enrollment that lose their coverage must contact Student Services at insurance@roseman.edu before the termination date and submit a termination letter within 31 days in order to prevent a lapse in coverage.
-Failure to notify Student Services and/or failure to have adequate health insurance could result in suspension from clinical participation and possible termination from the program.
+Students required to have health insurance coverage during their enrollment that lose their coverage due to no fault of their own may be eligible to enroll in the University plan.
+To enroll in the plan mid-year after involuntary loss of coverage, you much notify our third-party broker, Relation, by calling (800) 537-1777.
+Failure to notify Relation and/or failure to have adequate health insurance could result in suspension from clinical participation and possible termination from the program.